-In this article, we will be reviewing the Beats Studio Buds, which are priced at $69 cheaper than Apple’s Airpods Pro and the Powerbeats true wireless earbuds.
-We we know about design, controls, active noise cancelling (ANC), audio quality, and battery life to determine if it’s still a worthwhile choice.
+In this article, we’ll review the Beats Studio Buds, priced at just $69, which is notably cheaper than Airpods Pro and the Powerbeats true wireless earbuds.

 Beats App Support